Ruma543/employee-management-client/README.md

    can promote employees to HR and terminate employment.
 If an employee is fired, the fired button is displayed.

+### Technological Expertise

+- Utilized Material ui and React Flobite.
+- React Stripe.js for Payment implementation.
+- react-datepicker

+### server site Github link: https://github.com/Ruma543/employee-management-server

-### website client site link: https://employee-management-client.web.app
+### website client site link: https://taboo-arithmetic.surge.sh